Collaborative causal inference on distributed data: Experiments

-As shown in the results of the MASMD for DC-QE, the covariates are well balanced because the propensity scores are accurately estimated.
-The MASMDs in the collaborations using DC-QE(PSM) are smaller than those in the individual analysis using PSM.
-The same is true for the comparison of collaborations using DC-QE(IPW) and individual analysis using IPW.
-These results suggest that the estimated propensity scores from the proposed method can balance covariates well.
+The results of the MASMD for DC-QE show that the covariates were well balanced because the propensity scores were accurately estimated.
+The MASMDs in collaborations using DC-QE(PSM) were smaller than in the individual analysis using PSM.
+The same was true for the comparison of collaborations using DC-QE(IPW) and individual analysis using IPW.
+These results suggest that the estimated propensity scores from the proposed method balanced covariates well.
 In the comparison with FIM, the left-side collaboration using DC-QE balanced the covariates to the same degree as FIM.
-Moreover, the top-side or whole collaboration using DC-QE balenced better than FIM.
+Moreover, the top-side or whole collaboration using DC-QE balanced better than FIM.

 In summary, for artificial data, the proposed method showed better performance than the individual analyses and was comparable to the central analyses.
-Conversely, in the comparison with the related methods, the left-side collaborations using DC-QE showed comparable results to FIM and FedCI.
+Conversely, compared with related methods, the left-side collaborations using DC-QE showed comparable results to FIM and FedCI.
 Moreover, the top-side or whole collaborations using DC-QE outperformed FIM and FedCI.